 - The Falcon received multiple figures for Captain America: Civil War.

 - Diamond Select also released a premium Falcon toy for Captain America: The Winter Soldier.

-- Hot Toys released a second Falcon figure for Captain America: Civil War.
+- Funko released a Pop! bobblehead of Falcon for Captain America: Civil War.

 - A Lego Falcon figure was released for the Avengers Assemble line of kits.

 - A Lego figure of Sam Wilson as Captain America was released at SDCC 2015.

 - Falcon was included in a kit as part of the Captain America: Civil War line.

 - Falcon was included in the Hulkbuster Smash-Up kit as part of the Avengers: Infinity War line.